vertigo-io/vertigo-core/README.md

 ## vertigo-core
 ### Build and configure your own modules

-* a fast, simple and lightweight Dependency Injection
 * __app__ : everything to configure your app
 * __component__ : everything about components (fast, simple and lightweight Dependency Injection, simple AOP, proxies)
 * __locale__ : manage internationalization of your app (MessageTexts)